disi-unibo-nlp/medgenie/README.md

 ## *To Generate or to Retrieve?
 On the Effectiveness of Artificial Contexts for Medical Open-Domain Question Answering*

-Offical source code of **MedGENIE**, the first generate-then-read framework for multiple-choice question answering in medicine.
+Official source code of **MedGENIE**, the first generate-then-read framework for multiple-choice question answering in medicine.
 This method generates relevant information through domain-specific models before answering questions, outperforming traditional retrieval-based approaches.
 Tested on MedQA-USMLE, MedMCQA, and MMLU datasets within a 24GB VRAM limit, **MedGENIE** sets new benchmarks, proving that generated contexts can significantly enhance accuracy in medical question answering.

 ## Generate Context
 Briefly explanation of how to generate contexts, using [`generate_contexts.py`](./context-generation/generate_contexts.py):